Costa Rica Exchange

 Capacity: 20 delegates maximum, 5 delegates minimum

-Cost: $1,775 + airfare estimate ($800 - $1,300) + $50 travel agent fee (Airfare varies based on applicant’s location)
+Cost: $1,895 + airfare estimate ($800 - $1,300) + $50 travel agent fee (Airfare varies based on applicant’s location)

 Program Fees Include:

-- Overnight National Departure Orientation in a U.S. gateway city
+• Overnight National Departure Orientation in a U.S. gateway city

-- Two-night arrival orientation in San José, including sight-seeing and cultural excursions
+• Two-night arrival orientation in San José, including sight-seeing and cultural excursions

-- Two-day visit to Arenal Volcano National Park
+• Two-day visit to Arenal Volcano National Park

-- In-Costa Rica expenses: lodging, meals, and most transportation costs (delegates may be responsible for local bus transportation during homestay)
+• In-Costa Rica expenses: Lodging, meals, and most transportation costs (delegates may be responsible for local bus transportation during homestay)

-- Orientation materials and States’ 4-H t-shirts
+• Orientation materials and States’ 4-H t-shirts

-- Accident & Sickness Insurance
+• Accident & Sickness Insurance

-- A portion of adult chaperone expenses
+• A portion of adult chaperone expenses

 Program Timeline*:

-November 15: Application & $1,000 first deposit due to Montana 4-H
+January 15: Application & $1,000 first deposit due to Montana 4-H

-January: States’ 4-H notifies applicant of acceptance
+February: States’ 4-H notifies applicant of acceptance

-January 15: $1,000 second deposit due to Montana 4-H
+March 15: $1,000 second deposit due to Montana 4-H

-February 15: Medical form & passport copy due to Montana 4-H
+March 15: Medical form & passport copy due to Montana 4-H

 Spring: State-level orientations

-April 1: Third & final deposit due to Montana 4-H
+May 1: Third & final deposit due to Montana 4-H

 **First payment will not be deposited until applicant is accepted in January